Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/kalahari-classic.typ

   auton: "Red",
   awp: true,
   strategy: [
-    - We are very confident that we can win this match, so we will play more offensively.
+    - We are very confident that we can win this match, so we will play offensively.
     - We will score a mobile goal in a positive corner as quickly as possible, then score on the wall stakes.
   ],
   auton_notes: [
     - Our auton worked perfectly, scoring two top rings.
     - Us and 6008A scored 7 total points in auton.
   ],
   match_notes: [
     - We got a mostly full mobile goal and worked with 6008A to control the positive corners.